rajput-krupa/Docker-2-tier-app/README.md

 This project demonstrates a 2-tier web application architecture using Docker, where a Flask application and a MySQL database run in separate isolated containers.
 The application is built from a Git repository, connected using a custom Docker network, and uses persistent Docker volumes to ensure database data is not lost.

 To optimize performance and reduce image size, a multi-stage Dockerfile is used.
 The final Docker images are pushed to Docker Hub for easy access and deployment.
+Performed advanced image analysis with Docker Scout to secure and optimize project Docker images.

 ## 🔹 Step 1: Clone the Git Repository
 Git clone [Git Repository](https://github.com/LondheShubham153/two-tier-flask-app.git)